shrekster2/bashos/README.md

 # BASH-OS
-BASH-OS is based on a currently private reopsitory, it is a release converted into bash/shell.
+BASH-OS is based on BATCH-OS by theepicjosh, it is a release converted into bash/shell.

 This version isn't really the main focus, so it may miss some features for a while, before they are ported over.
 The recently created runme.sh only works on ubuntu, but if you are on a different distro, you need to install mpg123 and spd-say.